shenwei356/csvtk/doc/docs/usage.md

-                                "csvtk pretty -h" for examples) -r, --align-right strings     align right for selected columns (field index/range or column name, type "csvtk pretty -h" for examples) -n, --buf-rows int            the number of rows to determine the min and max widths (default 128) --clip                    clip longer cell instead of wrapping --clip-mark string        clip mark (default "...")
+                                "csvtk pretty -h" for examples) -r, --align-right strings     align right for selected columns (field index/range or column name, type "csvtk pretty -h" for examples) -n, --buf-rows int            the number of rows to determine the min and max widths (0 for all rows) (default 1024)
+      --clip                    clip longer cell instead of wrapping --clip-mark string        clip mark (default "...")
   -h, --help                    help for pretty